 There are some residential areas that lie within the identified ridgelines and hilltops.
 The Council accepts that residential development can be accommodated within these areas, however the visual effects need to be carefully planned at the subdivision design stage given the visibility of these ridgelines and hilltop areas from district wide, local and neighbouring areas.
-Where specific provisions have been included in Appendices to Chapter 5, these provide for specific standards and assessment in this regard.
+Where specific provisions have been included in Appendices to Chapter 5 for specific sites, those provisions shall prevail. these provide for specific standards and assessment in this regard.